Skip to main content Skip to content

 • All transcripts are evaluated in determining admission to Fuller master's degree programs.

-• If you do not currently hold an accredited bachelor's or master's degree or will not receive an accredited bachelor's or master's degree before the desired term of entry, you may be eligible to apply to the MJA program as a Special Student.
+• If you do not currently hold an accredited bachelor's or master's degree or will not receive an accredited bachelor's or master's degree before the desired term of entry, you may be eligible to apply to the MJA program through an alternative process.
+Click here for more information.

 • Application Fee - A $75 non-refundable application fee is required for applicants applying online.
 You may pay your application fee online with a U.S. credit card, PayPal, check, money order, or international bank transfer.